This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Find out more about the Charities (Regulation and Administration) (Scotland) Act 2023 which has introduced important changes, including a new register of charity trustees, publication of charity accounts, and extensions to automatic disqualification of trustees and those undertaking a senior management role.

-Hear about the trends and challenges faced by charities and voluntary organisations that both the Regulator and the legal profession are noticing, and bring your own questions for our experts.
+We heard about the trends and challenges faced by charities and voluntary organisations that both the Regulator and the legal profession are noticing.

 With Steve Kent, Scottish Charity Regulator and Rhona Delaney, Anderson Strathern.